Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 ## Private Thread Ticket System

-> ❗❗❗ **While this is fully functional, this is still in early stages of development, Please report any issues you find!** ❗❗❗

 With the `aadiscordbot.cogs.tickets` Cog activated, users will be able to issue the `/help` command to pick a group to get help from.

 The groups available for selection are configurable in the site admin under